 So you’re visiting one of the most unique cities in the world, New Orleans, but you’ve only got 24 hours on the clock?
-Fear not, we’ve got you covered!
-All you need is comfortable shoes, sunscreen, an empty stomach and that laid back NOLA attitude we’re famous for.
-Below is Culture Trip’s one-day, local-inspired guide designed to show you what the Big Easy is all about.
+All you need is comfortable shoes, sunscreen, an empty stomach and that laid-back NOLA attitude.
+This is Culture Trip’s one-day, local-inspired guide designed to show you what the Big Easy is all about.

 Yoga at the Cabildo and a tour at the Louisiana State Museum

 No matter how you usually start your morning, rise up early and head to Yoga at the Cabildo for a peaceful, energy-boosting workout – you’ll be needing the pep later.
 The light-filled, unwinding temple, now a museum, is based inside a gallery that overlooks the historic Jackson Square, providing visitors with a memorable view of the place where the Louisiana Purchase happened in 1803.
-The hour-long class, which welcomes you no matter what your level of practice, is run on Tuesdays, Thursdays and Saturdays.
-It costs $15 and includes admission to the Louisiana State Museum.
+The hour-long class, which welcomes you no matter what your level of practice, is run on Saturdays and costs $20.

 Breakfast at Café Beignet and a Royal Street gallery stroll